Mozahler/GraphQLOverview/GraphQLExplained.md

 The resolve functions are similar to the code you would write inside your REST endpoints, except that each of them has a clear responsibility for fetching items of just one type.

-GraphQL replaces REST “best practices” with a clear & simple structure Because GraphQL gives you a logical structure in which to fit your code, building GraphQL servers is often much faster and easier than building a REST API.
+GraphQL replaces REST “best practices” with a clear & simple structure.
+Because GraphQL gives you a logical structure in which to fit your code, building GraphQL servers is often much faster and easier than building a REST API.

-Can I use GraphQL with My Favorite Language/Product?
+**Can I use GraphQL with My Favorite Language/Product?**

 There are many open-source GraphQL clients available You can even use GraphQL without any client and send raw strings to the server, like you do for REST